-- Must file the Form 410 (Statement of Organization) and pay a \$50 annual committee fee to the Secretary of State. - Must file the Form 497 (24-hour Contribution Report) if contributions totaling in the aggregate \$1,000 or more are received from a single source during the 90-day election cycle. - Should establish a campaign bank account.
+- Must file the Form 410 (Statement of Organization) and pay a \$50 annual committee fee to the Secretary of State. - Must file the Form 497 (24-hHour/10-Day Contribution Report) if contributions totaling in the aggregate \$1,000 or more are received from a single source during the 90-day election cycle. - Should establish a campaign bank account.